Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 #### Sugar push inside pivot turn

 Use it from an [open] position.
 On step 2 raise your left hand and make it perpendicular to the floor.
-The hands connection should be palm-to-palm and the leader's left hand should be pointing at 2 o'clock to indicate the direction of the pivot turn.
+Your hand must be aligned with the follower's left shoulder.
+The hand connection should be palm-to-palm and the leader's left hand should be pointing at 2 o'clock to indicate the direction of the pivot turn.
 On 3&4 generate compression on the 3& and begin the turn on 4 as you step backwards.
+End in an [open] position.

+#### Sugar push inside pivot turn into closed position

+The footwork is the same as a [sugar push inside pivot turn], and the handwork is the same up to step 3&.
+For the handwork, on 3& you should see the follower's back, so place your right hand onto the followers left shoulder blade to achieve a [closed] position as the turn finishes and you step forward on 4.

 #### Sugar push goofy inside pivot turn